Skip to Main Content

 Strong Tenant Mix Amidst Federal Changes

-Office supply grew with Amazon HQ2’s Q2 2023 first phase delivery of 2M square feet of office space, and the area saw 51 new office leases within 860,000 SF of office space from Q3 2023 to Q4 2024.
+Office supply grew with Amazon HQ2’s Q2 2023 phase one delivery of 2M square feet of office space.
+The area saw over 50 new office leases within 860,000 SF of office space from Q3 2023 to Q4 2024, with more than half of the leased square footage occurring within Class A office space.

-Overall Q1 office vacancy is 23%, up 1.4 percentage points from Q4 2024, as the office right-sizing and flight to quality trends continue.
-The share of Class A office to Class B/C office has shifted in favor of Class A with recent investments in the area’s aging office stock.
+Overall Q2 office vacancy is 23%, up two percentage points from Q2 2024, while the average base rent per square foot for all classes remains stable at $37/SF.
+Office right-sizing and flight to quality trends continue as the share of Class A office to Class B/C office shifts in favor of Class A with recent investments in the area’s aging office stock.
 National Landing’s commercial office space assets now offer a mix of quality spaces ranging in size and affordability for small start-ups to established anchors in highly accessible and amenitized areas.

 Office Market Trends